Passive Liveness Detection

-Prevent injection attacks and detect deepfakes with our advanced liveness detection, ensuring that biometric data used for authentication is from a genuine person.
-Combined with in-built MFA technology, Keyless ensures large-scale attacks are virtually impossible.
+Prevent injection attacks and detect deepfakes with Keyless' advanced passive liveness detection.
+Combined with MFA, it makes large-scale attacks nearly impossible.

 What is Liveness?

-Liveness detection in biometric systems verifies that a biometric sample is from a real person, preventing attacks with photos or deepfakes, known as presentation attacks.
-There are two types of liveness detection.
+Liveness detection ensures a biometric sample is from a real person, preventing fraud attacks using photos or deepfakes.
+There are two types:

-Active liveness uses a challenge-response protocol, asking users to perform actions like blinking or nodding.
+Active liveness requires user actions, like blinking or nodding.

-Passive liveness analyzes natural image or video traits—such as texture and reflections—without requiring user actions.
+Passive liveness analyzes natural traits, like texture and reflections, without user actions.

 Webinar: The Deepfake Dilemma